planetfederal/workshops/workshops/geogig/doc/source/gui_workflow/edits.rst

       Sync button

-   Sync pushed our changes and pulled in any changes from our remote.
+   Sync pushed our changes and pulled in any changes, for this branch, from our remote.
 Bob's **master** branch is unchanged since QA has not yet merged Bob and Alice's changes.